apehaven/apehaven/README.md

-# Ape Haven
+# ApeHaven

-The humble beginnings of the website home for the Ape Haven project.
+The humble beginnings of the website home for the ApeHaven project.

 ## Installation